 The quality of a study's outcome that convinces physicians to modify or maintain their current practice of medicine.
 The assessment of clinical significance is usually based on the size of the effect observed, the quality of the study that yielded the data, and the probability that the effect is a true one.
 Clinical significance is not the same as statistical significance; a finding in a study may demonstrate a statistical difference in an attribute under review but this may have no impact clinically.

-- the clinical, pharmacological and/or other pharmacodynamic effects of a medicine or treatment; and/or
+- the discovery or verification of clinical, pharmacological or other pharmacodynamic effects

-- to study absorption, distribution, metabolism and excretion of a medicine or treatment,
+- the study of absorption, distribution, metabolism or excretion.

 Refers to recording of working days by TGA.

 The shelf life of a therapeutic good before opening of the immediate container in which the therapeutic good is supplied.